jfversluis/learn-dotnet-maui/Code/README.md

 * [Javiers' Good Looking UIs Samples repo](https://github.com/jsuarezruiz/dotnet-maui-showcase)
 * [Snppts](https://snppts.dev)

+## Extensions

+* [MAUI App Accelerator](https://github.com/mrlacey/MauiAppAccelerator): Jumpstart your .NET MAUI application development by scaffolding the project you want.
+Specify the coding style, navigation pattern, pages, and features you want in your app as a starting point.

 ## Plugins / NuGets

 Underneath you will find a list of open-source plugins that are ready to use with your .NET MAUI application.